What is Rebels with a Cause?

 the Locals

-This year, we're proud to have an all star team of adventurers, each an expert in their field and deeply passionate about providing you with an unparalleled journey.
+We're proud to have an all star team of adventurers, each an expert in their field and deeply passionate about providing you with an unparalleled journey.
 You won't be disappointed.

 Kiki Azim